HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 > The initial report was manually initiated by a provider.
 It was sent to: "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;", "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".

-**(include and repeat for each Relevant [Reportable Condition PlanDefinition](StructureDefinition-rr-relevant-reportable-condition-plandefinition.html) contained in the RR Communication)**
+> *(include and repeat for each* [Relevant Reportable Condition PlanDefinition](StructureDefinition-rr-relevant-reportable-condition-plandefinition.html) contained in the RR Communication).
+Each determiniation should be its own paragraph in the narrative.

 **(Reportable)**

+> If at least 1 condition is reportable, whether it is the condition that initially triggered or not, the following summary test should be inserted:
+>
 > "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" is reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization-definitions.html#Organization.name)&gt;".
 The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
 Additional information may be required for this report.
+>
+>If the intial triggered condition is not reportable, and there is at least 1 other reportable condition, the following summary text should be inserted:
+>
+> **(For the reportable):**
+>
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" is reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization-definitions.html#Organization.name)&gt;".
+The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
+Additional information may be required for this report.
+>
+> **(For the not reportable triggered condition):**
+>
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" was determined not to be reportable for a triggered condition to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization-definitions.html#Organization.name)&gt;".
+This may be because it is not on the list of reportable conditions for the relevant Public Health Agency or the information provided at the time of this report does not meet reporting criteria.
+>
+> *If multiple Routing Entities are preesent change text to include each separated by:* "and to":
+>
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" is reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization-definitions.html#Organization.name)&gt;".
+The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;" and to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
+Additional information may be required for this report.

 **(May be reportable)**

+> If a least 1 condition may be reportable, whether it is the condition that initially triggered or not, the following summary text should be inserted:
+>
 > "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" may be reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
 The reportability status could not be completely determined because: "&lt;[determination of reportability reason](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.extension:determinationOfReportabilityReason)&gt;".
+The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
+>
+> If the initial triggered condition is not reportable, and there is at least 1 other may be reportable condition, the following summary text should be inserted:
+>
+> **For the may be reportable:**
+>
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" may be reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
+The reportability status could not be completely determined because: "&lt;[determination of reportability reason](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.extension:determinationOfReportabilityReason)&gt;".
+The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
+>
+> **For the triggered condition:**
+>
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" was determined not to be reportable for a triggered condition to to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
+This may be because it is not on the list of reportable conditions for the relevant Public Health Agency or the information provided at the time of this report does not meet reporting criteria.
+>
+> *If multiple Routing Entities are preesent change text to include each separated by:* "and to":
+>
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" may be reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
+The reportability status could not be completely determined because: "&lt;[determination of reportability reason](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.extension:determinationOfReportabilityReason)&gt;".
+The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;" and to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".

 **(Not reportable)**

+>If the intial triggered condition is not reportable, and there is no other condition determined to be reportable or may be reportable, the following summary text should be inserted:
+>
 > "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" was determined not to be reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
 This may be because it is not on the list of reportable conditions for the relevant Public
 > Health Agency or the information provided at the time of this report does not meet reporting criteria.
+No determination of reportability could be made for any other conditions in the submitted initial case report.

 **(No rule met)**

+>If the initial triggered condition is no rule met, and there is no other condition determined to be reportable or may be reportable, the following summary text should be inserted:
+>
+> **For the triggered condition:**
+>
-> A determination of reportability for a triggered condition could not be made for "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
+> No determination of reportability could not be made for "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" for "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;" based on "&lt;[location relevance](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.jurisdiction.extension:locationRelevance)&gt;".
 This may be because it is not on the list of reportable conditions for the relevant Public Health Agency, or the information provided at the time of this report does not meet reporting criteria, or not all data needed to confirm reportabilty were available.
+No determination of reportability could be made for any other conditions in the submitted initial case report.
+>
+> If the initial triggered condition is no rule met, and there is at least 1 other reportable condition, the following summary text should be inserted:
+>
+> **For the reportable:**
+>
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" is reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
+The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
+Additional information may be required for this report.
+>
+> **For the triggered condition:**
+>
+> No determination of reportability could be made for "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" for "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;" based on "&lt;[location relevance](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.jurisdiction.extension:locationRelevance)&gt;".
+This may be because it is not on the list of reportable conditions for the relevant Public Health Agency, or the information provided at the time of this report does not meet reporting criteria, or not all data needed to confirm reportabilty were available.
+No determination of reportability could be made for any other conditions in the submitted initial case report.
+>
+> If the initial triggered condition is no rule met, and there is at least 1 other may be reportable condition, the following summary text should be inserted:
+>
+> **For the may be reportable:**
+>
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" may be reportable to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
+The reportability status could not be completely determined because: "&lt;[determination of reportability reason](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.extension:determinationOfReportabilityReason)&gt;".
+The initial case report was sent to "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
+>
+> **For the triggered condition:**
+>
+> No determination of reportability could be made for "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" for "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;" based on "&lt;[location relevance](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.jurisdiction.extension:locationRelevance)&gt;".
+This may be because it is not on the list of reportable conditions for the relevant Public Health Agency, or the information provided at the time of this report does not meet reporting criteria, or not all data needed to confirm reportabilty were available.
+No determination of reportability could be made for any other conditions in the submitted initial case report.
+>

-Note: While the identification of a Responsible Agency is an important part of information that the Reportability Response will provide to clinical care, some decision support systems may not be able to initially identify one.
+*Note*: While the identification of a Responsible Agency is an important part of information that the Reportability Response will provide to clinical care, some decision support systems may not be able to initially identify one.
 In that circumstance, sentences that identify "for" or "to" &lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt; should be ended with a period before that text. (e.g., A determination of reportability for a triggered condition could not be made.)

-(Above each list of external resources, include and repeat for each eICR &lt;[determination of reportability code](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.extension:determinationOfReportability)&gt;)
+(Above each list of external resources, include and repeat for each eICR &lt;[determination of reportability code](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.extension:determinationOfReportability)&gt;).

 > "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" for "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;"
 > Reporting is required within "&lt;[reporting timeframe](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.action.timing[x])&gt;".
 Reporting to this Public Health Agency is based on "&lt;[location relevance](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.jurisdiction.extension:locationRelevance)&gt;".